Why might I need to be induced?

 Although none of these methods have been backed up by research, some women have tried these ideas when they’ve been past their due date:

 - Sex.
-Your partner's semen contains natural prostaglandins that may stimulate labour.
+Semen contains natural prostaglandins that may stimulate labour.
 Don’t worry, having sex during pregnancy is safe and will not make you go into labour early.
 But don’t have sex if your waters have broken because there’s an increased risk of infection.

 - Stimulating your nipples.